Religion in Slovenia: Eastern Orthodoxy

-Eastern Orthodoxy maintains a significant presence in the country and is practised in majority by Slovenians of Serbian heritage.
-Eastern Orthodox Christians in Slovenia are under ecclesiastical jurisdiction of the Serbian Orthodox Metropolitanate of Zagreb and Ljubljana.
+Eastern Orthodoxy maintains a significant presence in the country and is practised in majority by Slovenians of Serb heritage.
+The Serbian Orthodox Church, to which the overwhelming majority of Eastern Orthodox Christians in the country adhere, is the sole Eastern Orthodox canonical jurisdiction in the territory of Slovenia and exercise its jurisdiction through the Metropolitanate of Zagreb and Ljubljana.

-Orthodoxy in Slovenian lands has historically been closely associated with the local Serbian community (particularly community in White Carniola).
-The first recorded encounters with Orthodoxy in Slovenia occurred during the rule of the Counts of Celje.
+Eastern Orthodoxy in Slovenian lands has historically been closely associated with the local Serbian community (particularly community in White Carniola).
+The first recorded encounters with Eastern Orthodoxy in Slovenia occurred during the rule of the Counts of Celje.
 In 1434, Count Ulrich II of Celje married Katarina Branković, daughter of the Serbian Despot Đurađ Branković, who brought Orthodox priests to serve at the Celje court.
-Orthodox Serbs (Rascians) also arrived in Celje’s territories as soldiers.
+Orthodox Serbs also arrived in Celje’s territories as soldiers.

 During the 15th and 16th centuries, waves of Orthodox migrants, mostly Vlachs fleeing the Ottoman Empire conquests, settled in what is today Slovenia.
 While some assimilated into the local population, others remained in the White Carniola region, establishing seven Serbian Uskok settlements, some of which have maintained a continuous Orthodox presence to the present day.

 The region formed part of the Military Frontier, where Orthodox soldiers were granted land and religious freedom in return for military service.
-Following the abolition of the Military Frontier in 1881, three of these villages (Marindol, Milići and Paunovići) became part of the Kingdom of Croatia-Slavonia and later the Sava Banovina in the Kingdom of Yugoslavia.
+Following the abolition of the Military Frontier in 1881, three of these villages (Marindol, Miliči and Paunoviči) became part of the Kingdom of Croatia-Slavonia and later the Sava Banovina in the Kingdom of Yugoslavia.
 During World War II in Yugoslavia, these villages fell under Italian-occupied Slovenia, but after the war, they were transferred back to the People’s Republic of Croatia.
 In 1952, the local population voted to re-join the People’s Republic of Slovenia.

+Religious minorities

 Islam

 The Muslims in Slovenia are ethnically mostly Bosniaks and ethnic Muslims.
 In 2014, there were 48,266 Muslims in Slovenia, making up about 2.4 percent of the total population.
 The Muslim community of Slovenia is headed by Nedžad Grabus.

 According to the published data from the 2002 Slovenian census, out of a total of 47,488 Muslims (2.4% of the total population) 2,804 Muslims (5.90% of the total Muslims in Slovenia) declared themselves as ethnic Slovenian Muslims.

 There are also Muslims from Central, South and Southeast Asia, who are not counted in the census because they are migrant workers.